-Autism: scroll down to Section 2 for expanded list.
+Autism: Please scroll down to Section 2 for expanded list.

 A listing of 300 national non-profit organizations and government agencies that provide disability related information through toll free numbers.

-Down Syndrome: scroll down to Section 3 for expanded list.
+Down Syndrome: Please scroll down to Section 3 for expanded list.

 Early Intervention (EI): see Family TIES below.